Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

 {\bf Metrics.} We use the three metrics from \cite{huang2016anchor,fu2018anchor}, namely, coherence (\texttt{Coh}), word similarity count (\texttt{SimCount}), and clustering accuracy (\texttt{ClustAcc}).
 The \texttt{Coh} metric evaluates if a single topic's quality by measuring the coherence of the high-frequency words contained in this topic.
 The \texttt{SimCount} metric measures how diverse are the mined topics.
-The \texttt{ClustAcc} use the mined topics to assign different documents to different categories and compare with the ground-truth labels.
+The \texttt{ClustAcc} compares the estimated $\widehat{\bm H}$ with the ground-truth labels after automatic permutation removal using the Kuhn-Munkres algorithm; see more details of the evaluation process in \cite{fu2018nonnegative,huang2016anchor} and the definition of \texttt{ClustAcc} in \cite[Sec.
+5.2]{cai2005document}..
 A good topic mining algorithm is expected to attain high \texttt{Coh} values, low \texttt{SimCount} and high \texttt{ClustAcc} values.
 Among the three, \texttt{ClustAcc} is arguably the most indicative for the quality of the mined topics if the objective is to use the topics for downstream tasks.
 For each trial, we randomly draw documents associated with $K$ topics from the datasets and apply the algorithms.
 The results for each $K$ are averaged from 50 trials.

 {\bf Results}.
 Tables \ref{table:tdt2_performance} shows the performance of the algorithms on TDT2 and Reuters-21578, respectively.
-One can see that both the regularized and unregularized versions of the proposed method, i.e., \texttt{MERIT} and \texttt{MERIT(0)}, exhibit competitive performance.
+One can see that both the regularized and unregularized versions of the proposed method, i.e., \texttt{MERIT} and \texttt{MERIT(0)} (i.e., the version of \texttt{MERIT} with $\lambda=0$), exhibit competitive performance.
 The proposed methods outperform all the baselines on TDT2 in terms of \texttt{Coh} and \texttt{ClustAcc}.
 The \texttt{SimCount} performance of the proposed algorithms is also reasonable.
 In particular, when $K=10$, the \texttt{ClustAcc} of \texttt{MERIT} exhibits a 5\% improvement compared to the best baseline, which is a remarkable margin.
 On Reuters-21578, the \texttt{MERIT} method also consistently offers the best and second best performance in terms of \texttt{ClustAcc} in most cases.

 From these results, one can see that the convex optimization based separable NMF algorithms, i.e., \texttt{FastGradient}, \texttt{MERIT} and \texttt{MERIT(0)}, in general work better than the greedy methods, namely, \texttt{SPA}, \texttt{XRAY}, and \texttt{FastAnchor}.
 This is consistent with our observation in the synthetic data experiments.
 This advocates using such all-at-once algorithms for real applications.
 Another observation is that \texttt{MERIT} slightly outperforms \texttt{MERIT(0)}, which shows that the designed regularization is still effective on topic modeling problems.